dfinity/portal/docs/references/cli-reference/dfx-ping.md

 ## Examples

-You can use the `dfx ping` command to check whether the {IC} is currently available at a specific network address by running a command similar to the following:
+You can use the `dfx ping` command to check whether the IC is currently available at a specific network address by running a command similar to the following:

 ``` bash
 dfx ping https://testgw.dfinity.network
 ```

-If the {IC} is running on the specified network provider address, the command returns output similar to the following:
+If the IC is running on the specified network provider address, the command returns output similar to the following:

     {
       "ic_api_version": "0.8"